 —Course walking is available prior to the required 9:45am driver’s meeting and during lunch (if we take a lunch).

-—Regular event fees are $35 for SCCA members and $50 for non-SCCA members(Your $50 includes weekend membership to the SCCA).
-Junior Kart participants, who are also current Annual SCCA Members, are eligible for a $10 discount per event registered.
-Special events may require slightly higher entry fees.
+—Regular event fees are $40-$50 for SCCA members and $60 for non-SCCA members(Your $60 includes weekend membership to the SCCA).
+Special events or venues may require slightly higher entry fees.
 Those events will be online reg ONLY and the pricing will be listed there.
-Solo Chairs from other regions can be comp’d for regular priced NEPA Solo events.
-Chairs should email firstname.lastname@example.org to set up your registration instead of standard online reg.
+Solo Chairs from other regions are welcome to run NEPASCCA Solo events free of cost.
+Chairs should email firstname.lastname@example.org prior to the event to set up your registration instead of standard online reg.

 —Year-end trophies, jackets, and awards are only provided to “Annual SCCA Members”.
 Event trophies are provided to all outstanding competitors once the cones and equipment are cleaned up.